zushicat/cologne-trees-REST-API/README.md

 If you are only interested in running the API:
-Ignore 'data_preparation' and use just use 'cologne-treemap-api' (where the API is located)
+Ignore 'data_preparation' and use just use 'cologne-treemap-api' (where the API is located, see detailled README in directory)

 Based on the csv dataset "Baumkataster", published by Stadt Köln (latest version of 2017-04-19):